AlgoMaster Logo

 Intuition

-The most natural approach: try every possible starting position in the haystack and check if the needle matches there.
+Try every possible starting position in the haystack and check whether the needle matches there.
 For each position i, compare characters one by one.
-If all characters match, we found our answer.
-If any character doesn't match, move to the next starting position.
+If all m characters match, that position is the answer.
+On any mismatch, move to the next starting position.

-There's one small optimization built into the brute force that's easy to miss.
 We only need to check starting positions from 0 to haystack.length - needle.length.
-Any starting position beyond that doesn't leave enough room for the full needle to fit.
+Any position beyond that leaves fewer than m characters of haystack remaining, so the full needle cannot fit.

 Algorithm